ChokunPlayZ/octoprint-discord-bot/README.md

 git clone https://github.com/ChokunPlayZ/octoprint-discord-bot.git
 ```
 ## Prepareing the Enviorment
-This bot requires Discord JS v13 which provides better performance so these are the requirements
+This bot requires on Discord JS v13 which provides better performance so these are the requirements

  - NodeJS v16 or later
  - Discord JS v13 or later
  - any OS will be fine you can also run it on your octopi just install node!

  These are the require packages

-     Axios
+ - Axios
-     fs
+ - fs
-     colour
+ - colour
-     discord.js
+ - discord.js

 you can install it using only one command just run

-    npm -i axios discord.js colour
+`npm -i axios discord.js colour`

   this will take care of the packages

-    * you cant use discord.js 12 because it changes how the API handles Embeds
+`* you cant use discord.js 12 because it changes how the API handles Embeds`

 ## Configure the bot
 you can follow a great tutorial people at [discordjs.guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html) has made